 Sandy attended elementary school in Heron and graduated from Sandpoint High School in 1969.
 The Blue Creek Press office is in the room in which he learned to read in the old Heron Elementary School.

-Sandy has been program coordinator for Friends of Scotchman Peaks Wilderness since 2009.
+Sandy began working as program coordinator for Friends of Scotchman Peaks Wilderness in 2009.
 In 2016, Montana Wilderness Association honored Sandy for his work to preserve Wilderness, both on the job and as a volunteer, with their Brass Lantern Award.
-He most recently received the 2018 Idaho Conservation League Keith and Pat Axline Award for Environmental Activism.
+He received the 2018 Idaho Conservation League Keith and Pat Axline Award for Environmental Activism.

-He is also board member of the National Wilderness Stewardship Alliance and a planning team member for the Northern Rockies Wilderness Skills Institute.
+Although he is now retired from FSPW, he is still a board member of the National Wilderness Stewardship Alliance and a planning team member for the Northern Rockies Wilderness Skills Institute.

 Sandy’s maternal grandparents settled in Montana’s Clark Fork valley near the Idaho border and just southeast Scotchman Peak in 1917.
 He resides on a part of their old farm still.
 Sandy has been hiking in the Scotchman Peaks since he was old enough to walk without parental assistance into the upper East Fork of Blue Creek.